Maxy1128/GraphRAG-Project/README.md

 This process may take time depending on your dataset size.
 Once complete, check the `./ragtest/output` folder for generated parquet files and, if enabled, a `merged_graph.graphml` file for visualization.

 ### Step 6: Query the Indexed Data
-Use the query engine to extract insights.
+Use the query engine to extract insights via the CLI.
 Examples:

 - **Global Search** (high-level themes):